Marjoel/website-boilerplate/README.md

 var gaId = 'UA-XXXXXXXX-X'; // change 'UA-XXXXXXXX-X' for your Google Analytics ID
 ```

-You should to put website on in `/project/.htaccess`, change `website` to your website
+You should to put your website name in `/project/.htaccess`, change `website` to your website

 ```js
 RewriteCond %{HTTP_HOST} ^website.com [NC]